wraiford/ibgib/ionic-gib/README.md

 # quick and dirty ibgib mvp

+atow you can check this out in action at https://ibgib.space

 ibgib in code is at heart a decentralized DLT protocol [^1].
 Its strength is in its ability ability to live **simply** at a high application level, regardless of the execution/communication substrate, with as little local pre-optimization